 - New operators of taxi services are required to obtain a taxi licence (Section 9(1) of the Professional Transport Act).
 In order to obtain the licence, applicants have to fulfil the requirements in Section 4(2) of the Act, which includes, inter alia, that they must be of good repute, have a satisfactory financial standing, and have sufficient professional competence. - The number of taxi licences available in each licence district is limited and new licences are awarded subject to a needs test, which means that the competent authority in a licence district limits the number of taxi licences to a number corresponding to the (assumed) demand in the respective district.
 New licences are only granted if and when an existing licence becomes available (due to death or retirement), or when a new licence is issued by the authority. - In order to determine the right level of supply for taxi services in a licence district, the competent authority in that district must regularly carry out an analysis of the taxi industry.
-According to the Norwegian Government, this analysis is undertaken with the intention of finding the right correspondence between demand and supply
+Relevant factors to be taken into account in this analysis are the population in the licence district, statistics from the taxi industry with regard to earnings as well as changes in the demand for taxi services and the level of functioning of other forms of public transport services in the district. - The criteria for the distribution and the grant of existing licences are listed in Sections 43 and 44 of the Professional Transport Regulation.
+The competent authority of each licence district decides upon the substantive conditions under which new licence(s) shall be granted/allocated. - Section 43(1)-(2) of the Professional Transport Regulation foresees that an applicant with at least two years' experience as a full-time taxi driver within the licence district will be given priority to a licence which becomes available as a